Basics2022/bbooks-physics-thermodynamics/_build/html/_sources/ch/heat-transfer.md

 Three main heat transfer mechanisms exist: conduction, convection, radiation.

-**Conduction.** Main heat transfer mechanism in solid media: molecules of the solid are not free to move and conduction is a diffusion process of the microscopical thermal agitation of the molecules of the solid structure.
+[**Conduction**](classical-thermodynamics:heat-transmission:conduction).
+Main heat transfer mechanism in solid media: molecules of the solid are not free to move and conduction is a diffusion process of the microscopical thermal agitation of the molecules of the solid structure.

-**Convection.** Main heat transfer machanism in fluid media: moldeculus of the fluid are free to move; as they move, they transport "thermal energy" and xechange heat with the surrounding environment.
+[**Convection**](classical-thermodynamics:heat-transmission:convection).
+Main heat transfer machanism in fluid media: moldeculus of the fluid are free to move; as they move, they transport "thermal energy" and xechange heat with the surrounding environment.

-**Radiation.** It's the only heat transfer mechanism that needs no matter to occur, as it can occur in "vacuum"[^vacuum]
+[**Radiation**](classical-thermodynamics:heat-transmission:radiation).
+It's the only heat transfer mechanism that needs no matter to occur, as it can occur in "vacuum"[^vacuum]

 [^vacuum]: Vacuum of matter, mass, but not physical properties, as the dielectric constant and magnetic permeability of free space/"vacuum".